Invasion and community ecology of tick-borne disease transmission in Maine

 Coupled dynamics of tourism and the spread of mosquito-borne viruses

 Heterogeneity in host mobility long has been recognized as a key driver of pathogen dispersal across a range of spatial scales, but difficulty characterizing human mobility has impeded inclusion of host movement as a parameter in predictive models for mosquito-borne disease risk.
 Meanwhile, traveler risk perceptions of mosquito-borne viruses appear to have substantial negative economic impacts on the Central American tourism sector, yet how visitors perceive mosquito-borne disease risk and whether these risk perceptions affect actual travel behaviors remain underexplored.
 We are using novel data streams to characterize human mobility patterns and understand the contribution of host movement to the spread of chikungunya and Zika viruses in the Americas.

-Ecology and management of mosquitoes in stormwater infrastructure
+Ecology and management of mosquitoes and ticks in residential settings

-Roadside stormwater catch basins provide widespread aquatic habitat for production of Culex pipiens, an important mosquito vector for West Nile virus in the northeastern United States.
-Our research seeks to understand the ecological drivers of mosquito production in stormwater infrastructure and devise novel control strategies to manage mosquitoes in these habitats.
-In particular, we are investigating the manipulation of leaf litter as a tool to alter both the attractiveness of catch basins to females for oviposition and the quality of the habitats for developing larvae.
-Our goal is to develop an attract-and-kill strategy for larval mosquito control, where mosquitoes are lured to lay eggs in a low quality habitat.
+Roadside stormwater catch basins provide widespread aquatic habitat for production of Culex pipiens, an important mosquito vector for West Nile virus in the northeastern United States, in residential settings.
+We conduct research seeking to understand the ecological drivers of mosquito production in stormwater infrastructure and devise novel control strategies to manage mosquitoes in these habitats.
+As a founding member of the New England Regional Center of Excellence for Vector-Borne Disease, we also participate in regional research efforts to understand the ecological factors driving residential tick densities and evaluate the efficacy of products to manage disease vector ticks.